 A bold and intriguing design talent, in his comparatively short career Olivier Theyskens has headed two Parisian fashion houses and founded and closed his own label.
-He is now the creative director of Theory, having initially launched a capsule collection entitled Theysken’s Theory with the contemporary label, founded by Andrew Rosen and now owned by Fast Retailing.
+Most recently he was the creative director of Theory, having initially launched a capsule collection entitled Theysken’s Theory with the contemporary label, founded by Andrew Rosen and now owned by Fast Retailing.

 Theyskens told Out of Order magazine that as a child he loved playing with clothes and fabrics.
 “I loved beautiful things, beautiful clothes.
 I loved to dress in costumes.
 I remember, at the time, saying I wanted to be a girl because I loved princesses.
 I loved to look at the female characters of any movies.
 I was very attracted by that.
 I always felt women could incarnate a really fascinating mystery for me.
 From Hollywood to the 1980s military hero girls, I always saw girls as these amazing figures.
 I always admired these figures.”